azizbohra/How-to-make-swipeable-tabs-in-ionic/README.md

 #### To remove bouncing effect from ion-slide-box directive use bounce="false",  although this is not listed in official documentation but it is available in directive scope

-#### If you have any query kindly comment below in comment box

 #### Note: I am not sharing my css styles here, its up to you how you want your design to be.
 Write your own css for header, tabs & slide box